dsullo1216/CS611-Tic-Tac-Toe/README.md

 ## How to run
 ---------------------------------------------------------------------------
 1. Navigate to the main Project Directory after downloading the files
+2. Run command line from within the src folder
-2. Run the following instructions on command line: javac *.java java Main
+3. Run the following instructions on command line: javac *.java java Main